Link Wray: Rolling Stone's #45 of 100 Greatest Guitarists

 Instruments: Guitar, vocals, steel guitar, bass guitar

-Genres: Rock and roll, rockabilly, instrumental
+Genres: Rock and roll, rockabilly, instrumentals

-Rolling Stone ranks Link Wray number 45 of 100 Greatest Guitarists.
+Rolling Stone ranks Link Wray number 45 of the 100 Greatest Guitarists.
 His hit, "Rumble," is among the Rock & Roll Hall of Fame and Museums 500 Songs That Shaped Rock & Roll.
 Bob Dylan once called "Rumble "the best instrumental ever."

 "If I could go back in time and see any band,it would be Link Wray and the Ray Men."Neil Young